This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 Pregnancy and breastfeeding

-If you are currently pregnant or are planning a pregnancy in the next three months, then you will be offered either the Pfizer or Moderna vaccine.
+If you are currently pregnant or are planning a pregnancy in the next three months, then .
 This is an update to the previous advice and will help protect more people.
 The evidence for this change comes from over 90,000 pregnant women vaccinated in the US with mRNA vaccines (Pfizer and Moderna) with no safety concerns being raised.

 At this time, COVID vaccines are not being offered to people under 16 years of age, except in cases where there is a very high risk of exposure and severe outcomes.
 A full risk and benefits assessment is needed before administering the vaccine.